ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Typical representations of a trust anchor include certificates or raw public keys.
 The `x5t` and `kid` Claims in the protected header of Signed Statements can be used as hints for discovering trust anchors.

 Before a Signed Statement is registered, the trust anchor used to verify its Issuer MUST be registered with the Transparency Service.
-* Inclusion of Issuer trust anchors in a registered Registration Policy

 ### Initialization and bootstrapping {#ts-initialization}